Driving in Mexico: All you Need to Know

 Is your American credit card insurance coverage accepted in the US?

-Even if your credit card from the US guarantees you insurance, you should get one here with the
+Even if your credit card from the US guarantees you insurance, you should get one here with the car rental in order to avoid issues in case of an accident.

-You should check with your credit card first, but in general, if it covers you will have to pay for everything and then apply and hope for a refund.
+You should check with your credit card first, but in general, if it covers, you will have to pay for everything and then apply and hope for a refund.

 What are the best car rentals in Mexico?